 The authors also introduce Ben Stanley Revett, a man who would change the face of Breckenridge for decades through his destructive dredge mining practices.
 Even today, we still see the French Gulch valley scarred with piles of cobble instead of riparian water-courses, a legacy of Revett’s dredge boats.
 But Revett wasn’t the only operator of the gold dredge boats.
 The book covers the rivalry between Revett and Herman Reiling, whose dredge boat can be visited today in the pond where it quit in 1922.

 Chasing the Dream: French Gulch, offers a detailed start to understanding mining in the Breckenridge area, and introduces us to the methods, mines, and people who put Breckenridge on the map.
-The book may be purchased from the Breckenridge Heritage Alliance.
+The book may be purchased from Breckenridge History.

-Take a tour of French Gulch and visit the Reiling Dredge today on your own with a short hike from the nearby trailhead, or with an experienced guide from the Breckenridge Heritage Alliance.
-Learn more about Breckenridge history by visiting a museum, taking a tour, or reading blog articles at the BHA website.
+Take a tour of French Gulch and visit the Reiling Dredge today on your own with a short hike from the nearby trailhead, or with an experienced guide from Breckenridge History.
+Learn more about Breckenridge history by visiting a museum, taking a tour, or reading blog articles at the website.

 About the Authors: